-A Limited Liability Partnership (LLP) is an alternative type of business structure which is popular with professionals who normally operate as a partnership, such as solicitors, doctors, architects. but whose members require limited liability.
+A limited liability partnership (LLP) is an alternative type of business structure which is popular with professionals who normally operate as a general partnership, such as solicitors, doctors, architects. but whose members require limited liability.
 The key differences between an LLP and a limited company are:

-- An LLP does not have any directors, shareholders or guarantors; instead it has members, who are more commonly referred to as 'partners'.
-There must be at least 2 members to register an LLP, but there is no upper limited to the number of members permitted.
+- An LLP does not have directors, shareholders or guarantors; instead it has members, who are more commonly referred to as 'partners'.
+There must be at least 2 members to register an LLP, but there is no upper limit to the number of members permitted.

 - LLPs are governed by the Limited Liability Partnership Act 2000 and The Limited Liability Partnerships (Application of Companies Act 2006) Regulations 2009, rather than the Companies Act 2006.

-- LLP profits are shared between all members.
+- LLP profits are shared between its members.

-- The method of taxation for LLPs allows for an increased level of tax transparency, in addition to and allowing members to remain separate.
+- The method of taxation for LLPs allows for an increased level of tax transparency, in addition to allowing members to remain separate for tax purposes.

 - You can appoint another company (termed as a ‘corporate body’) to be a member of an LLP.
-Any corporate members would be liable for corporation tax rather than Income Tax.
+Any corporate members will be liable for Corporation Tax rather than Income Tax.

 - LLP members can be based anywhere in the world - there is no requirement for members to be UK residents.

-- All LLPs must be registered with Companies House, the official Registrar of Companies in the UK.
+- They must be registered with Companies House, the official Registrar of Companies in the UK.

-- An LLP must have a minimum of 2 members.
-You must also assign at least 2 of the members must be ‘designated’ members who are responsible for ensuring all legal obligations of the company and its members are met.
+- They must have a minimum of 2 members, and at least 2 of the members must be ‘designated’ members who are responsible for ensuring all legal obligations of the company and its members are met.

-- All LLPs must provide a registered office address for incorporation.
-This must be a full postal address (not a PO Box Number) in the same UK jurisdiction (country) the LLP is registered in.
+- They must have a registered office address for incorporation.
+This should be a full postal address (not a PO Box Number) in the same UK jurisdiction (country) the LLP is registered in.

-- Designated members must ensure Inland Revenue is informed of the LLPs existence and that a partnership tax return is filed each year.
+- Designated members must ensure that HM Revenue & Customs (HMRC) is informed of the LLP's existence and that a Partnership Tax Return is filed each year.